isabella-molterer/world-happiness-report/README.md

 ## Project Description

-This project contains the code for various web visualisations based on the data of the World Happiness Reports years 2015-2019.
+This project contains the code for various web visualisations based on the data of the World Happiness Reports years 2015-2023.
 The World Happiness Report is an annual publication that ranks countries based on how happy their citizens perceive themselves to be.
-It takes into account factors such as income, social support, life expectancy, freedom to make life choices, trust in government, generosity, and perceived corruption.
+It takes into account factors such as income, social support, life expectancy, freedom to make life choices, generosity and trust in government and perceived corruption.

 Source: [https://worldhappiness.report/](https://worldhappiness.report/)

 Website: [https://world-happiness-report.netlify.app/](https://world-happiness-report.netlify.app/)

-Below you can find the description of the most important commands.